-Don’t let your zucchini grow to big.
-Freeze the excess for later for soups, breads, and sauces.
+Don’t let your zucchini grow too big.
+Freeze the excess for later for soups, bread, and sauces.

 If you live in a cooler climate, growing kale is one of the easiest.
 Besides being extra nutrient dense, kale is good as a crop plant because it is resistant to cold, heat and bugs.
 That makes it better than spinach and lettuce as a smart choice for homesteading and prepping.